ant443/countdown_timer/README.md

 # Project: countdown_timer

 ## Description
 A basic countdown timer for a website.
-Ends with four, easy on the ears, alarm beeps while the colour of the digits alternates(slowly) between red and black.
+Ends with four, easy on the ears, alarm beeps while the colour of the digits alternates slowly between red and black.
+Will count in negative numbers in red text after reaching 0.
+After starting, displays total time chosen.
+Once stopped, displays time left out of total time.
+Textarea provided should you wish to note a task to complete after timer finishes.

 ## Motivation
 Youtube is unreliable for timers.